GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation: Introduction

-Therefore, language-specific grammar features that originally pose a huge obstacle to semantic parsing are now explicitly handled by the compiler, and the neural semantic parser can concentrate on the comprehension of user queries.
-Additionally, with our source-to-source compiler that supports bi-directional translation between \tool and various graph query languages, our work also provides a novel toolkit that can be utilized as a transpiler for unifying different datasets or as a natural language user interface for querying graph databases.
+Instead of directly mapping the user query to the logical form, we first parse natural language into \tool, then compile the IR into the target graph query languages (\eg SPARQL, Cypher, Lambda-DCS, KoPL, etc.).
+Therefore, language-specific grammar features that initially posed a huge obstacle to semantic parsing are now explicitly handled by the compiler.
+Additionally, with the \tool as a bridge, our implemented source-to-source compiler can support lossless translation among multiple graph query languages and thus unify the annotations of different languages for eliminating the data bottleneck.

-To validate the effectiveness of \tool, we conducted extensive experiments on benchmarks \textsc{Kqa Pro}, \textsc{Overnight} and \textsc{MetaQA}.
-Results show that our approach can consistently outperforms the previous works by a significant margin.
-Especially under the compositional generalization and few-shot learning settings, our approach with \tool can demonstrate at most 11\% increase on accuracy over the baselines with strong generalization abilities.
-Supplementary analysis further shows that \tool is easy to debug with 89\% of the errors can be fixed with simple corrections.
+To validate the effectiveness of \tool, we conducted extensive experiments on benchmarks \textsc{Kqa Pro}, \textsc{Overnight}, \textsc{GrailQA} and \textsc{MetaQA}-Cypher.
+Results show that our approach can consistently outperform the previous works by a significant margin.
+Especially under the compositional and few-shot generalization settings, our approach with \tool can demonstrate a maximum 11\% increase in accuracy over the baselines.

-The main contributions of our work include: \begin{itemize} \itemsep0em \item We propose \tool for unifying the semantic parsing of graph query languages, and present the IR design principles that are critical to the success of semantic parsing; \item Experimental results show that our approach can achieve state-of-the-art performance across benchmarks and strong robustness even under the compositional generalization and few-shot learning settings. \item Our implemented compiler can be also utilized as a translator among different graph query languages.
-We will release our code and toolkit for the uses of the community. \end{itemize}
+The main contributions of our work include: \begin{itemize} \itemsep0em \item We propose \tool for unifying the semantic parsing of graph query languages and present the IR design principles that are critical for bridging the semantic gap; \item Experimental results show that our approach can consistently achieve state-of-the-art performance across multiple benchmarks under the standard i.i.d, out-of-distribution, and low-resource settings. \item Our implemented source-to-source compiler unlocks data interoperability by supporting the bi-directional translation among different graph query languages.
+The code and toolkit are publicly available at \url{https://github.com/Flitternie/GraphQ_IR}. \end{itemize}

-We propose \tool as a novel intermediate representation that aims to bridge the semantic gap between natural and formal language as well as unify different languages to break the data bottleneck.
-In this section, we define the property graph, formalize the \tool, and summarize the key principles in designing \tool.
+In this section, we formalize the grammar and the expressiveness of our \tool based on the definition of property graph and regular path query.
+Then we summarize the design principles of \tool for bridging the semantic gap between natural and formal language as well as unifying different graph query languages.